Webcampak/Documentation/webcampak3.x/src/docs/Use/en_View_Pictures.md

 ![Send an email](images/desktop.pictures.email.send.en.png)

-All parameters of the email can be customized, it is then placed into a queue and sent, usually, within a minute.
+All parameters of the email can be customised, it is then placed into a queue and sent, usually, within a minute.

 ![Email Received](images/desktop.pictures.email.received.en.png)

-Although this email is sent by webcampak, the name of the sender is detailed in the from field to facilitates its identification and try to prevent spam.
+Although this email is sent by webcampak, the name of the sender is detailed in the "FROM" field to facilitates its identification and try to prevent spam.